Deep vein thrombosis: Causes

 The coagulation system, often described as a "cascade", includes a group of proteins that regulate clotting.
-DVT risk can be altered by abnormalities in the cascade.
+Abnormalities in the cascade can alter the risk of DVT.
 The regulators, antithrombin (ᾳTHR) and activated protein C (APC), are shown in green above the clotting factors they affect.

 Dozens of genetic risk factors have been identified, and they account for approximately 50 to 60% of the variability in VTE rates.
 As such, family history of VTE is a risk factor for a first VTE.
 Factor V Leiden, which makes factor V resistant to inactivation by activated protein C, mildly increases VTE risk by about three times.
 Deficiencies of three proteins that normally prevent blood from clotting—protein C, protein S, and antithrombin—contribute to VTE.
 These deficiencies in antithrombin, protein C, and protein S (Note: Type I) are rare but strong, or moderately strong, risk factors.
 They increase risk by about 10 times.
 Having a non-O blood type roughly doubles VTE risk.
 Non-O blood type is common globally, making it an important risk factor.
 Individuals without O blood type have higher blood levels of von Willebrand factor and factor VIII than those with O blood type, increasing the likelihood of clotting.
 Those homozygous for the common fibrinogen gamma gene variant rs2066865 have about a 1.6 times higher risk of VTE.
 The genetic variant prothrombin G20210A, which increases prothrombin levels, increases risk by about 2.5 times.
 Additionally, approximately 5% of people have been identified with a background genetic risk comparable to the factor V Leiden and prothrombin G20210A mutations.

 Blood alterations including dysfibrinogenemia, low free protein S, activated protein C resistance, homocystinuria, hyperhomocysteinemia, high fibrinogen levels, high factor IX levels, and high factor XI levels are associated with increased risk.
 Other associated conditions include heparin-induced thrombocytopenia, catastrophic antiphospholipid syndrome, paroxysmal nocturnal hemoglobinuria, nephrotic syndrome, chronic kidney disease, polycythemia vera, essential thrombocythemia, intravenous drug use, and smoking.
-(Note: "It is important to note that smoking is not an independent risk factor, although it increases the risk for cancers and other comorbidities and works synergistically with other independent risk factors.")
+(Note: "smoking is not an independent risk factor, although it increases the risk for cancers and other comorbidities and works synergistically with other independent risk factors.")

 Some risk factors influence the location of DVT within the body.
 In isolated distal DVT, the profile of risk factors appears distinct from proximal DVT.
 Transient factors, such as surgery and immobilization, appear to dominate, whereas thrombophilias (Note: The term 'thrombophilia' as used here applies to the five inherited abnormalities of antithrombin, protein C, protein S, factor V, and prothrombin, as is done elsewhere.
 These 5 genetic factors have been referred to as the classical thrombophilias.) and age do not seem to increase risk.
 Common risk factors for having an upper extremity DVT include having an existing foreign body (such as a central venous catheter, a pacemaker, or a triple-lumen PICC line), cancer, and recent surgery.